Independent research on pathways to opportunity

 Our philosophy

-Our findings are data-backed.
-They are not facts.
 When society says everyone knows the answer, we ask: How do we know?
-Read the full our approach · questions we're exploring · vote or sponsor.
+Read why we practice Decision Journalism · our approach · questions we're exploring.

 Why we exist

-Families, students, and workers face increasingly complex decisions about education and career pathways: college versus apprenticeship versus certification, debt versus earnings, local versus remote opportunity.
-Too often they lack independent, outcome-focused information to guide those decisions.
+Families, students, and workers make education and career decisions under uncertainty: college versus apprenticeship versus certification, debt versus earnings, one institution versus another, one major versus another.
+Too often they lack independent, outcome-focused evidence to compare those tradeoffs.

 Who we are